Students often have questions about what their Open Access course will involve and what preparation is needed:

-You enrol online.
-Once you have decided which level language course you require, just click on the 'Book now' link on the Open Access page to access the University online shop.
-The shop will take you through the stages required to select a course and make your payment via debit or credit card.
+You enrol through the University’s Online Shop.
+Once you have decided which level language course you require, just click on the ‘Enrol now' on the Open Access page which will take you to the right page in the Online shop.
+The Shop will take you through the stages required to select a course and make your payment by debit or credit card.

 Will there be any formal tests?

 There is no formal (summative) assessment during the 20 weeks of classes.